 - Court Services Victoria notifies WorkSafe of confirmed cases of coronavirus (COVID-19) in the workplace, and has a dedicated team that provides immediate support and response to any issue.

-- Any court or tribunal matters that can be heard online are being heard online, without the need for physical attendance at any venue.
+- The courts and VCAT hear a number of matters online without the need for physical attendance at a venue.

-- Where physical attendance is necessary, rooms are clearly marked with maximum occupancy signs, and air-conditioning systems are monitored to ensure optimal performance and air flow.
+- When attending in person, rooms are marked with signage encouraging physical distancing where possible, and air conditioning systems are monitored to ensure optimal performance and air flow.

 Create Workforce Bubbles